 • 30€ one-time registration fee

-• No extra charge for study materials including books
+• There is no extra charge for study materials, including books

 • Free placement test